 Occult Survivors: The Making of a Myth, (with Daniel Maier-Katkin) in James Richardson, David Bromley and Joel Best, eds., The Satanism Scare (Hawthorne, NY: Aldine de Gruyter, 1991): 127-144.

 *Reprinted: This chapter was reprinted in Darren Oldridge, ed., The Witchcraft Reader (London: Routledge, 2002): 419-432.

 I have published extensively in magazines and newspapers, including both major articles as well as shorter opinion and op-ed pieces.
 Among many other publications, my work has appeared in the Atlantic Monthly, Wall Street Journal, New Republic, Boston Globe, Los Angeles Times, Christian Century, USA Today, First Things, American Conservative, and Books and Culture.
 I have also written for many European publications.
-Some examples of this writing from the past couple of years include:
+Some examples of this writing from the past few years include: